 - Very long fur – This cat’s coat is an unruly mop of luxurious, wavy hair.
 It’s golden brown, with dark stripes and spots throughout.
 And it grows to a length of at least three inches.

 - Long whiskers – This cat’s whiskers are long and extremely sensitive.
 This cat has excellent depth perception and is a skilled climber.
-They help the cat “see” in the dark and navigate their environment.
+They help the cat “see” in the dark and navigate its environment.

 - Extremely intelligent – This cat is highly intelligent and observant.
 They can learn new tricks quickly and are very good at solving puzzles.